rafalp/Misago/dev-docs/plugins/hooks/check-open-thread-poll-permission-hook.md

-# `check_reopen_thread_poll_permission_hook`
+# `check_open_thread_poll_permission_hook`

-This hook allows plugins to replace or extend the permission check for the "can reopen closed thread poll" permission.
+This hook allows plugins to replace or extend the permission check for the "can open closed thread poll" permission.

 ## Location